memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

 <img src={require('../data/tutorials/getting-started/memgraph-lab-graph-results.png').default} className={"imgBorder"}/>

-We will not go deeper into the query at this time.
-We have great learning materials for Cypher and we will link them at the end of the tutorial.

 ## 5. Style your graph

-When your results are shown on the map you can move around the map.
+When your results are shown on the map, you can move around.
 Go ahead and zoom in and change the map style to **Detailed**.

 <img src={require('../data/tutorials/getting-started/memgraph-lab-map-style.png').default} className={"imgBorder"}/>

-You will now use **Graph Style Editor** to change the way that nodes and relationships are shown on the map.
-For each capital city we have included a flag fo that country as a node property.
-You will now add one line of code to make it appear on the graph.
+You will now use **Graph Style Editor** to change how nodes and relationships are shown on the map.
+We have included a flag for each capital city as a node property for the country it belongs to.
+You will now add one line of code to change the style of the graph.

-Find the part of the code that looks like this
+Find the part of the code that looks like this:

 ```nocopy
 @NodeStyle HasLabel?(node, "City") {